Richmond Kiwanis Club

 Kiwanis International Board of Trustees:

 This is an elected position to the International Board of Kiwanis International.
-Missouri-Arkansas has one Former Trustee: Barb Thompson - Florissant Valley (she is also a MOARK Former Governor, MOARK Trustee and Lt Governor.
+Missouri-Arkansas has one Former International Trustee: Barb Thompson - Florissant Valley (she is also a MOARK Former Governor, MOARK Trustee and Lt Governor.
 We were honored to have her attend our celebration)

 MOARK District Governor: Paul Sherman - South Springfield (This is the highest office in MOARK)